-Clive Klugman - Executive Director
+Clive Klugman - Non-Executive Director

 Clive joined the Board as Executive Director on 22 December 2005, as part of the acquisition of Island Pacific Australia Pty Limited.
 Clive studied Computer Science at the University of Cape Town, graduating in 1979.
 He formed Divergent Technologies with Shaun Rosen and has worked with Shaun since that time.
 He has had more than 30 years' experience in the information technology industry.
-He has the role of Chief Operating Officer of Island Pacific Australia Pty Limited.
+Clive's role changed from Executive to Non-Executive Director in September 2016.
+He will now provide consultancy services to the Company.